-There are numerous ways you can achieve a positive atmosphere.
+There are numerous ways you can achieve a positive atmosphere, and thus have a positive impact on your team.
 You can start by greeting your employees when they arrive every morning.
 You could also surprise them by buying lunch, playing games on a Friday afternoon, and being respectful of their time.
-Don’t forget to grant your team autonomy and address any toxic behaviors ASAP.
+Don't forget to grant your team autonomy and address any toxic behaviors ASAP.

 This Founder Quit His 'Prison'-Like Teaching Job Within 2 Months.
 Now, He and His Sister Are Helping Other Teachers Leave the Classroom and Achieve Financial Freedom.